HANDS ON

 Preparing for Phase 2 (3 hours)

 Learn how to transition from Biopharma Phase 1 to Phase 2 clinical trials – what’s typically required to be successful and common challenges and pitfalls.
-This program is running on 2 April or 3 June both days at 12:30PM to 3:30PM Eastern / 9:30AM to 12:30PM Pacific.
+This program is running on 3 June from 12:30PM to 3:30PM Eastern / 9:30AM to 12:30PM Pacific.

 qtq80-MaiJkn